 - A. The student submits a completed Academic Review Form to the Dean of the School of Nursing.
+(Appendix A-3)

+- B. A formal meeting is held with:

+- Dean

+- Associate Dean or Department Chair

+- Faculty member

+- Student (Student may select to be accompanied by a non-legal support person

-(Appendix A-3) - B. A formal meeting is held with: - C. Dean of the School of Nursing & Health Sciences - A. Associate Dean and Director of Graduate Program - B. Faculty School of Nursing - C. Student - D. Student selected non-legal person - D. The student has the option to move to Step Four if there is a failure to obtain a satisfactory solution.
+- C. The student has the option to move to Step Four if there is a failure to obtain a satisfactory solution.